arainho/arainho.github.io/howto/2016-01-14-dd-over-netcat.md

 I want to clone a VM from OpenStack to a physical CompatFlash attached on my workstation in my private network.

-In case of some public networks or internet use "ssh + dd" as described here in [NDCHost Wiki] i use netcat because is faster ;-)
+In case of some public networks or internet use "ssh + dd" as described here in [NDCHost Wiki], i use netcat because is faster ;-)

-### A warning !
+### A warning !!
-Be extremly careful with dd, and triple check your devices names /dev/sdx  "!!!"
+Be extremly careful with dd, and triple check your devices names /dev/sdx  !!

 ### 1. On workstation
 Go to your workstation and run this, sdf is the destination disk